ISO/IEC 9995

 ISO/IEC 9995 Information technology — Keyboard layouts for text and office systems is an ISO/IEC standard series defining layout principles for computer keyboards.
-It does not define specific layouts but provides the base for national and industry standards which define such layouts.
+It provides the base for national and industry standards which define such layouts.

-The project of this standard was adopted at ISO in Berlin in 1985 under the proposition of Dr Yves Neuville.
-The ISO/IEC 9995 standard series dates to 1994 and has undergone several updates over the years.
+The project of this standard was adopted by ISO in 1985 under the proposition of Dr Yves Neuville.
+The ISO/IEC 9995 standard series dates back to 1994 and has undergone several updates over the years.
+The last major revision was published in December 2025 and January 2026.

 Parts

-The ISO/IEC 9995 standard series currently (as of December 2023) consists of the following parts:
+The ISO/IEC 9995 standard series currently (as of February 2026) consists of the following parts: